puppybits/Offline.js/README.md

 # Offline

 ## Replace the app cache with local storage*
+* Drop-in replacement for App Cache.
+* Uses local storage to cache items.
+* When the app is offline the library will replace all dom elements to inlined elements.
+* Supports inlining: scripts, css files, html templates and images(via datauris)
-* this library is focused for single page web apps.
+* This library is focused for single page web apps.

 ## Base API
-* `window.onload`.
-Finds all CSS, JS, HTML Imports and IMGs on the document, downloads and save to local storage
 * `Offline.prime()`.
-Needs to be called when the app has finished loading a new route.
-It will find all the resources for the new dom elements and cache them.
+Once the DOM has all the resource nodes appended, call Offline.prime().
+Prime will scrap the document for all resources, download all items in a background Worker thread (if available) and save in the local storage.
-* `Offline.activate()`.
-Manually replace all items in the document with cached version inline.
+* Coming soon!
+A method to replace all resources in the DOM with inline versions saved in the local storage.
-* `Offline.cache( resourceURI )`.
-Manually download a uri and add it to the cache.
-* `Offline.wipe( resourceURI )`.
-Manually remove an item from the cache

-## Advanced API (version 2)

-* `Offline.json(endpoint, overrideTTL)`.
-Load JSON data, use the returned headers to store the TTL in cache, can be overridden in the method call.
-If in the json function is called with 0 it will remove it from the local storage.
-* `Offline.patchXHR()`. swap the XHR with a proxy so every library (jQuery, Angular, …) that uses XHR will be store every call in cache.
-* `Offline.blacklist( regex_of_routes )`.
-Array of routes to ignore the caching on.
+## Roadmap

+* check out the feature branches

+## Quick Start

+1. Create a file called `appcache.manifest`.
+2. In the file app only your main HTML file.
+3. Make sure your server supports manifest mime types.
+  1. For Apache open the `mime.types` and add `text/cache-manifest manifest`.
+4. Add `Offline.js` to your main HTML file.
+5. Call `Offline.prime()` on your page.

 `* caveat: The app cache is still needed for the main index.html but Offline will handle the rest`